Updated: Aug 19

 10 months after my son’s motorbike accident I still have sudden flashes of overwhelming emotion.
-They come, seemingly out of nowhere, triggered by something innocuous, benign.
+(I want to say at this point that it all worked out ok, really) They come, seemingly out of nowhere, triggered by something innocuous, benign.
 It’s often, though not always, a ‘helpless mummy’ feeling, and I feel like I’m back by his hospital bed, I can’t fix things for my son, I can’t make it all better; I have to trust that the medics know what to do and have his best interest at heart.
 The feelings are huge, the helplessness feels vast.

 Recognising these feelings and allowing them is important.
 I could bat them away again, as I did at the time but that will not release them.
 So I allow myself to FEEL the feeling and I often, though not always, tap after a moment or three.
 Realisation comes that I struggled to allow myself to be emotionally comforted at the time.
 I focussed solely on the intellectual, the rational, the physicality of the situation, of being what little help I could be, particularly not getting in the way.
 Emotions were discarded, pushed away; at this point in time they would not help anyone.
 Emotions were almost inconvenient!

 In the period since the accident, I have wondered how often do we do this?
 Particularly in times of trauma, stress or discomfort?
 I work in this field; helping others heal their emotional sides allowing their energy, their life force to flow freely again, and yet even I couldn’t be fully present every moment in time.
 I remember that I recognised that I had feelings and I allowed some to flow naturally (though as I look back, this was only while alone and my son was dozing/sleeping), I also ignored others.